JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 How deep can you go and still do things with this language?
 Unity Unreal = 20,000 Leagues Some engines are located at the area near "Hot Reload" Island.
 Feature Island.

+What is a game engine?
+[Allegro](https://liballeg.org/index.html) says it "Allegro is not a game engine: you are free to design and structure your program as you like" which makes me think of the game loop and opinionated things like that are what make the difference between a game engine and a multimedia or game library or resource.
+For this reason a game engine could be with or without an IDE or any kind of scene manager.

 Prediction: One or two of these engines or libraries will be very old so I will dismiss it, but in fact it will have a thriving non-obviouscommunity who is super happy with its feature complete stable situation and how well it works even on all modern computers, and I will miss out on that one.
 Most of the old things are just dead though.
 Favorite Features:

+1. Modern 3D
+2. Gamecube 3D
+3. Modern 2D
+4. Sloppy 2D
+5. Pixel Perfect 2D
+6. Classic Programming
+7. Modern GUI
+8. GUI Builders
+9. Code GUI

+Discriminators
+IDE: AIO or OTS or EXTEditor or None
+Cost: one time, monthly, royalties,
+Can you integrate other libraries?
+Monetization Capabilities Built in?
+See other desirable features in my spreadsheet.
+Web Based IDE

+License:
+Free forever
+Free functional version forever
+Free limited version forever
+Freemium with convenience paywall
+Freemium with publishing paywall
+Freemium with functional or advanced feature paywall Pay once for use
+Pay once for extra features
+Pay periodically for use
+Pay periodically for publish

+Royalties (independently specified from License)
+None Ever
+Percent of all profits
+Percent past a certain point

 1. All in ones
 2. IDEs
 3. Engines that are from or based on other games
 4. Libraries

 Add some more information here: